-This tool distills the concepts behind business process improvement and provides a useful framework for leaders who want to understand the factors behind successful process improvement.
+This tool distills the concepts behind core process improvement and provides a useful framework for leaders who want to understand the factors behind successful process improvement.
 This tool is very useful for managers at all levels.

-Business process improvement is the fundamental re-thinking and radical redesign of business processes to achieve dramatic improvements in critical, contemporary measures of performance, such as cost, quality, service and speed.
+Process improvement is the fundamental re-thinking and radical redesign of business processes to achieve dramatic improvements in critical, contemporary measures of performance, such as cost, quality, service and speed.

 Four key words: Fundamental, Radical, Dramatic, Process.

-- IBM Credit: One person now handles the entire application for credit where dozens did it before in a very fragmented fashion.
+IBM Credit: One person now handles the entire application for credit where dozens did it before in a very fragmented fashion.

-- Ford: It gave its loading dock personnel authority for triggering accounts payable processes.
+Ford: It gave its loading dock personnel authority for triggering accounts payable processes.

 It is process focused: not restrained by definitions of tasks or organizational boundaries.

-- It is ambitious: minor improvements are not enough; “we aim for breakthroughs.”
+It is ambitious: minor improvements are not enough; “we aim for breakthroughs.”

 It breaks the rules: assumptions of specialization, sequence and timing are deliberately ignored.

-- It is creative: especially in the elimination of “choke points” and the use of information technology.
+It is creative: especially in the elimination of “choke points” and the use of information technology.

 Fundamentally, business process improvement rejects all the assumptions inherent in Adam Smith’s paradigm: division of labor, economies of scale, hierarchical control, and all other appurtenances of early-stage developing economies.

 The industrial model assumed few skills, little time for training, specialization to break down complex jobs into simple tasks.
-The problem is that simple tasks require complex processes to weave them together, creating inefficiencies, inconveniences and costs.
+The problem is that simple tasks require complex processes to weave them together, creating inefficiencies, inconveniences, and costs.
 But until now we’ve been willing to accept those tradeoffs in exchange for simple tasks.